 The Dico program can also apply dictionary graphs.
+A dictionary graph is a graph used as a dictionary.
 Dictionary graphs, by default,2 conform to the following rule: if applied by Locate in MERGE mode, they must produce output sequences that are valid DELAF lines.
 When they are applied to a text, they attach the DELAF lexical labels to the sequences.